ldunham1/coding_guidelines/README.md

 If used with an IDE like PyCharm, DocTests can be run with little to no setup, and make usage clearer for other developers.

+> :exclamation: Pay attention to the line breaks and indentation for the code
+> block if you want your doctests to be recognised.

 ```python
 """
 Example of a Docstring.